Answer · NinjaTrader 8

 What detection looks like in real time

-Meridian's Overtrading Pace signal (D7 in the seven-signal model) measures both intra-session acceleration and deviation from the trader's historical session rhythm.
+Meridian's Overtrading Pace signal measures both intra-session acceleration and deviation from the trader's historical session rhythm.
 A cold-start ramp avoids false positives on the first trade.
 As soon as the pace meaningfully diverges from baseline, the signal contributes weight to the composite Psychological Stability Index in real time.

 The Psychological Stability Index reflects more than pace alone.
-The seven signals — Revenge Entry, Stop Manipulation, Size Spike, Rushed Exit, Position Overstay, Rule Violations, Overtrading Pace — combine into a single score that moves through normal, caution, and critical zones.
+The seven signals — Revenge Entry, Stop Manipulation, Size Spike, Hold Bias, Position Overstay, Rule Violations, Overtrading Pace — combine into a single score that moves through normal, caution, and critical zones.
 Overtrading rarely arrives on its own; the pace shift usually correlates with one or more other signals.
 The composite score captures that combination.

 How to convert detection into intervention